mgreenhough/PTT/Docs/PRD.md

   - GUI, see section **3** of [**Interface Specification**](Docs\InterfaceSpec.md).
   - Learn, record, store and emulate TX Start/Stop functions, See functionality requirements in [**Firmware Specification**](Docs\FirmwareSpec.md).
   - Store radio "Profiles" to non volatile memory on the device.
+  - Provide use and productivity statistics through the GUI as mentioned above.
+Store to non volatile memory.
 - Operate robustly and efficiently under all expected conditions.
 - Remain maintainable, modular, and easily understandable for future development.
 - Respect hardware priority hierarchy